I have decided to discontinue the Tactical Nymphing Sighter.

-You cannot get that degree of flexibility in any other sighter package from any other company!
+You cannot get that degree of flexibility in any other sighter!

 I am sure some tenkara anglers will wonder what all the fuss is about with respect to sighters.
 After all, tenkara anglers use hi-vis lines, so the entire line is effectively a sighter.
 In a sense, that is true, but there are a couple very valid reasons a tenkara angler may wish to use a sighter.

 Tom Davis uses a few inches of fluorescent chartreuse line attached to the end of his fluorescent orange tenkara line.
 The contrasting color makes it easier to concentrate on the end of the line when watching it for the slightest twitch or hesitation.
 Essentially, he is adding even more hi-vis to an already hi-vis rig.

 Rob Worthing, on the other hand, uses a sighter to dramatically reduce the hi-vis nature of his tenkara line, to the point where he uses a hard to see "stealth" smoke gray casting line and a white sighter.
 As I have mentioned with respect to the Fujino White tenkara line, white is really an excellent color for a line or a sighter.
 It is very easy for the angler to see against dark water, and very hard for the fish to see against the bright sky.

 A white sighter has another (slightly unexpected) advantage.
 First a

 bit of background: Paul Gaskell and John Pearson of Discover Tenkara